Think giving something away for free doesn’t make business sense? Think again.

 Once you do, you should monitor your campaign to make sure that it runs as planned.
 You may discover that promoting your campaign costs a lot more than you expected and fewer people take you up on your offer than you hoped.

 If this happens to you, don’t be afraid to bring your campaign to an end early.
 Doing so could help avoid wasting money.
+(Just make sure your terms and conditions allow you to withdraw the offer at any time).

 If you’re promoting your campaign on Facebook, keep an eye on metrics like click through rate and relevancy score as these will help you tell if your offer appeals to the people you’re targeting.
 You can then adjust your targeting to make sure you’re hitting the right demographic as you go.